 You got your trip booked, you are excited to explore Scandinavia, but what do you bring?
 Working as a Scandinavian tour operator, one of the common questions that I got was; What do I pack for my trip to Scandinavia?
+With that in mind, the Ultimate Packing List for Scandinavia – Summer checklist was created.

 The first thing that comes to mind is a swimsuit, don’t forget that.
 Growing up in Sweden, summer was my favorite time of the year.
 Warm summer days at the white sandy beach in Halmstad, and long hours of light, to enjoy the summer evenings.